muazra/ECE3135_SemesterProject/README.md

-ECE3135_SemesterProject
+SeeFour
 =======================

+Using an FPGA Basys2 Board, this application displays via VGA output the well-known Connect-Four Game.
+<br>Created using XiLinx Suite.
+<br>Written in Verilog.

 Final Project for ECE3135 - Design of Logic Systems II.
-Using an FPGA Basys2 Board, this application displays via VGA output the well-known Connect-Four Game.
-Created using XiLinx Suite.
-Coding done through Verilog.